Antimatter543/old-site/_posts/2021-05-26-takedown-of-taboo.md

 Some things in the world that are considered 'taboo' or inappropriate to talk about make no sense.
 For example, the amount of money you have, your weight (women), your age (women), putting elbows on a table, etc. Not only are some of these (especially the women one) blatantly sexist, they also make NO FUCKING SENSE.

-Obviously, if the person you're talking to has some sensitive topic (say, with weight, they've been through some fucked up harrassment, bullying, etc. that has caused them serious trauma), then of course you'd not talk about that.
-Or at least understand it's a sensitive topic and you should tread lightly.
+Obviously, if the person you're talking to has some sensitive topic (say, with weight, they've been through some fucked up harrassment, bullying, etc. that has caused them serious trauma), ten of course you'd not talk about that.
+Or at least understand it's a sensitive topic and you should tread carefully.
 But that's not topic specific, you spazza (I mean this endearingly)!
-You talk about war with people, but would you talk about it in the same detail when the person has major PTSD.
+You talk about war with people, but would you talk about it in the same detail when the person has major PTSD?
+No!
+It completely depends on the person's unique circumstances.

-In reality, topics (such as the women one) are only deemed sensitive (and elicit a genuine reaction out of people) because SOCIETY HAS DEEMED IT SENSITIVE, AND THE PERSON IN THAT SOCIETY HAS TAKEN UP THE CULTURE'S VALUES TO FIT IN.
+In reality, topics (such as the women age one) are only deemed sensitive (and elicit a genuine reaction out of people) because SOCIETY HAS DEEMED IT SENSITIVE, AND THE PERSON IN THAT SOCIETY HAS TAKEN UP THE CULTURE'S VALUES TO FIT IN.
 If you think about it from a logical basis, it makes exactly 0 sense.

 Are you serious?
 Let's talk about each of these individually.